Free Shipping Orders Over $70

 Clean and Lubed Dan Wesson PM-9 and Lucas Extreme Duty Gun Oil

-A once filthy pistol cleaned and lubed.
+A once filthy pistol thoroughly cleaned and lubed.
 Fresh recoil and firing pin springs installed.
 Ready for more!

 Author David "Blaze" Blazek is an LFI-4 graduate and has been a staff instructor with Massad Ayoob Group since 2010